enterspeedhq/enterspeed-docs/docs/integrations/umbraco/umbraco-v10/enterspeed-value-converter.md

 ---

 # Enterspeed Value Converter

 A property value converter is a class that will convert the input value from Umbraco into an [IEnterspeedProperty](https://github.com/enterspeedhq/enterspeed-sdk-dotnet/tree/master/documentation/entities/properties).
 To implement your own converter you need to implement the IEnterspeedPropertyValueConverter interface

 ## IEnterspeedPropertyValueConverter

-This interface contains two methods that needs to be implemented
+This interface contains two methods that need to be implemented

 ### IsConverter

 ```csharp
 bool IsConverter(IPublishedPropertyType propertyType);
 ```